Oklahoma woman in pickup shot in thigh by Labrador puppy

 The .22-caliber gun went off Thursday afternoon in Enid, Okla., when Molly, a yellow Labrador retriever puppy, jumped onto a back seat console, spooked by the passing train, according to news reports.

-Passenger Tina Springer, 44, is expected to recover, KFOR-TV reported.
+Passenger Tina Springer, 44, was expected to recover, KFOR-TV reported.

 NEW MEXICO HUNTER SHOT BY DOG SAYS DOG WAS FATALLY SHOT WEEKS LATER: REPORT